cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/episodes/05-what-is-in-the-data.md

 awkward.highlevel.Array
 ```

-Print out some of the value with
+Print out some of the values with

 ```python
 print(pt)